-If you have a pre-arranged appointment then please knock and you will be let in.
-If you do not have a pre-arranged appointment then we will endeavour to see you immediately so long as our reception area is unoccupied.
+If you do not have a pre-arranged appointment, then we will endeavour to see you immediately so long as our reception area is unoccupied.

-Alternatively please contact us by phone 0151 486 8833 or email firstname.lastname@example.org to arrange an appointment
+Alternatively, please contact us by phone on 0151 486 8833 or email email@example.com to arrange an appointment.

-We request that you observe government guidance regarding social distancing and remain 2 metres away from anyone at all times.
-Thanks
+We request that you observe Government guidance regarding social distancing and remain 2 meters away from anyone at all times.
+Many thanks.

 Globe Wareing Cropper is a long established (1963) and versatile practice of private clients and commercial solicitors providing a highly professional and personal service.